Museum Huelsmann

 5. December 2025

 I really enjoyed my time here.
 I had never been interested in art before.
 The beauty of real art overwhelmed me.
-It's very pleasant that there's no contemporary "art" here.
+It's so nice that there's no contemporary 'art' here.

 Frank Metzemacher